sanket190/sanket190/README.md

 - 👋 Hi, I’m Sanket
 - 👀 I’m interested in programing and making games. my favorite lang is python
-- 🌱 I’m currently pursuing my engineering in computer.
+- 🌱 I’m currently pursuing my computer engineering degree.
 - 💞️ I’m looking to collaborate on my projects and ideas
 - 📫 How to reach me - sanketchaudhari.in20@gmail.com